-An NG-RAN AI/ML-based distributed Load Balancing capability may use one or more ML models or AI/ML Inference Functions to derive load balancing recommendations.

-This NG-RAN AI/ML-based distributed Load Balancing capability needs to be managed.
-The MnS consumer monitors the network performance and determines whether to, and when to activate or deactivate an AI/ML-based Distributed Load balancing function.
-The activation and deactivation actions for AI/ML-based Distributed Load balancing conducted by the MnS producer may also be triggered by some defined policies provided by the consumer.
+The MnS consumer monitors the network performance and determines whether, and when, to activate or deactivate an AI/ML-based Distributed Load balancing.
+The activation and deactivation actionsperfrormed by the MnS producer may also be triggered by policies provided by the consumer.

 6.5.4.3 Requirements for AI/ML inference management